-Going back to real advertising is the easiest fix in the world, but so far it’s nearly unthinkable because we’ve been defaulted for more than twenty years to an asymmetric power relationship between readers and publishers called client-server.
+Doing real advertising is the easiest fix in the world, but so far it’s nearly unthinkable for a tech industry that has been defaulted for more than twenty years to an asymmetric power relationship between readers and publishers called client-server.
 I’ve been told that client-server was chosen as the name for this relationship because “slave-master” didn’t sound so good; but I think the best way to visualize it is calf-cow:

 As I put it at that link (way back in 2012), Client-server, by design, subordinates visitors to websites.
 It does this by putting nearly all responsibility on the server side, so visitors are just users or consumers, rather than participants with equal power and shared responsibility in a truly two-way relationship between equals.

-On the Net, we don’t need to be slaves, cattle or blood bags.
-We can be human.
+On the Net, we don’t need to be slaves, cattle or throbbing veins.
+We can be fully human.
 In legal terms, we can operate as first parties rather than second ones.
 In other words, the sites of the world can click “agree” to our terms, rather than the other way around.

 Customer Commons is working on exactly those terms.
-The first publication to agree to readers terms is Linux Journal, where I am now the editor-in-chief.
-The first of those terms will say “just show me ads not based on tracking me,” and is hashtagged #DoNotByte.
+The first publication to agree to readers terms is Linux Journal, where I am now editor-in-chief.
+The first of those terms is #P2B1(beta), says “Just show me ads not based on tracking me,” and is hashtagged #NoStalking.